Dawn of War: Winter Assault - Review

 Army Mechanics

 First of all, Winter Assault has more than one single-player campaign.
 These campaigns require the player to use a total of 4 different armies.
 Each army is vastly different from one another in both characteristics and playstyle.
-The strengths and weaknesses of the units in each army are based around the lore and history of their societies within the Warhammer 40,000 universe, which drastically changes the strategy for each individual army.
+The strengths and weaknesses of the units in each army are based on the lore and history of their societies within the Warhammer 40,000 universe, which drastically changes the strategy for each individual army.
 Since so much of the story and experience is dependent on using the different races, it makes more sense to discuss these details first and gather a little background information before going into the story.
 That way, those who are completely unfamiliar to the Warhammer 40,000 universe won't be so lost for the rest of the review.

 The campaign is split up into two: Order and Disorder.
 In the Order campaign, you play as the Eldar and the Imperial Guard.
 On the other side, you play as the Chaos Space Marines and the Orks.
 Let's quickly break them all down.